 Other than Aeroseal, the only viable duct repair method is to find the holes and repair them by hand.
 If the ducts are located in a hard-to-reach area, this could be a time-consuming and invasive process.
 However, if you have especially large holes in your ducts, this may be the best way for Home Heating Service, Inc. to accomplish the necessary repairs.
 Of course, duct replacement is an option, as well, if you want to ensure that your ducts are installed correctly and won’t have any problems in the future.

 In many cases, properly maintaining your home’s ducts can help prevent many of the problems that Aeroseal is intended to solve.
 First and foremost, you want to make sure to have your ducts cleaned approximately every five years.
 Duct cleaning removes the buildup of dust and dirt in your ducts to help prevent any moisture retention from humid air.
 This can help to reduce the risk of rust in your ducts.
 If you suffer from humid air in your home, you’ll also want to install a dehumidifier to make sure that the air that flows through your ducts is as dry as possible.

 Your Aeroseal Experts

 When installing Aeroseal, you want to make sure to choose an experienced company to do the job.
 At Home Heating Service, Inc., we have many years of successful Aeroseal experience, meaning you get great value for your money.
-We can also take care of the repair, installation, and maintenance for air conditioners and furnaces, water heater installation, insulation installation, and more.
+We can also take care of the repair, installation, and maintenance for air conditioners and furnaces, installation, and more.
 Our five-star reviews are evidence of our commitment to our customers.
 To learn more about repairing your ducts, contact us at Home Heating Service, Inc. today.